-In accordance with Table 4-1, survey data for individual waste assessment areas must be submitted to the Natural Resource District within 30 days after the survey date.
+In accordance with Table 4-1, survey plot data for individual waste assessment areas must be submitted to the Natural Resource District within 30 days after the survey date.
 The interim submission must include:

-- 1. Survey data (.efw file),

-- 2. marked up field map,
+- 1. Survey data (.efw file), - 2.
+Marked up original survey plan map with all information that is required on the final map.

-- 3. stratum areas, and any supporting information required for the final aggregate submission.